Leader Election via Unique Sink Orientation: Dismantlable graphs

-In this section we only consider $K_4$-free dismantlable graphs.
-As in Section \ref{sec:chordal}, the certificate at each node consists of an orientation on the edges incident to the node and we write $\vec{G}$ to denote a configuration.
-We define a locally correct configuration to be one that satisfies the following rules for every node $v$ of $G$.
-We show that if all rules are satisfied, then $G$ contains a unique sink that we define to be the leader.

-\begin{enumerate}[D1] \item Each edge incident to $v$ is directed. \item Either $v$ has no outgoing edges, or there exists an outneighbor $v^+$ of $v$ adjacent to all other outneighbors of $v$, i.e, $N^+(v) \subseteq N[v^+]$. \item Vertex $v$ does not belong to any directed triangle. \end{enumerate}
+As in Section \ref{sec:chordal}, the label at each node consists of an orientation on the edges incident to the node and we write $\vec{G}$ to denote a configuration.
+We define a locally correct configuration to be one that satisfies D\ref{rule:all-edges-directed}--D\ref{rule:no-cyclic-triangles} for every node $v$ of $G$.
+We show that if all rules are satisfied, $G$ contains a unique sink. \begin{enumerate}[D1] \item Each edge incident to $v$ is directed. \item Either $v$ has no outgoing edges, or there exists an outneighbor $v^+$ of $v$ adjacent to all other outneighbors of $v$, i.e, $N^+(v) \subseteq N[v^+]$. \item Vertex $v$ does not belong to any directed triangle. \end{enumerate}